josephsachs/minare/README.md

 ## Architecture Overview

 Minare facilitates decoupled unidirectional data flow by leveraging DB as the source of truth and relying on event-driven behavior.
-Vert.x's requirement of thread-safety and a stateless\* approach should aid with horizontal scaling.
+Vert.x's requirement of thread-safety and clustering features should aid with horizontal scaling.

 ## Core Components